 Cleaning systems provide a great compromise between irrigation methods and physical removal.
 These systems often rely on water pressure to fully flush out any and all wax buildup in your ear canal.
 The specially treated water shouldn’t dry out your ears, leaving the ultimate in comfort long after the wax has been removed.

 Audiologists Choice Earwax Removal System

-A slightly more primitive ear cleaning system, especially when compared to the Doctor Easy Wax-Rx above, you will find this offering from Audiologist’s Choice.
+A slightly more primitive ear cleaning system, you will find this offering from Audiologist’s Choice.